Geology of the Waikato–King Country region

 The Waikato and King Country regions of New Zealand are built upon a basement of greywacke rocks, which form many of the hills.
 Much of the land to the west of the Waikato River and in the King Country to the south has been covered by limestone and sandstone, forming bluffs and a karst landscape.
 The volcanic cones of Karioi and Pirongia dominate the landscape near Raglan and Kawhia Harbours.
-To the east, the land has been covered with ignimbrite deposits from the Taupo Volcanic Zone.
-Large amounts of pumice from the Taupo Volcanic Zone have been deposited in the Waikato Basin and Hauraki Plains.
+To the east, the land has been covered with ignimbrite deposits from the Taupō Volcanic Zone.
+Large amounts of pumice from the Taupō Volcanic Zone have been deposited in the Waikato Basin and Hauraki Plains.

 Basement rocks

 As with most of New Zealand, the basement rocks of the Waikato Region and King Country are composed of greywacke (indurated sandstone, siltstone and mudstone).